wrannaman/copilot.sh/README.md

 ## What is copilot.sh?

+This is a mono repo with mobile, web, and embedded device  (raspberry pi)

 **copilot.sh** is an **open-source ambient AI recorder**.
 Capture conversations → tag with Google Calendar → filter with custom prompts → push to Notion/Docs → search everything later.
 Uses nextjs as a front end and supabase backend.